dottjt/amelia/chapters/01-child.md

 ### The Beginning

-A stammered light emerges from the roof into the attic.
-It bleeds into my skin.
-Refracting like resin onto the pale tones of my .
+A muttered light emerges from the roof, bleeding into the tones of my skin.
+Refracting like resin onto the hues of pale  .
 I am only five, but I remember it clearly.
+That resonance of the attic.

+ and into the resonance of that attic

+into the attic

 ### Talk About People